-Now, more than ever, you need a strategy in place to secure your mobile workspace from the growing threat of mobile cyber-attacks, IP and corporate information breeches.
+Now, more than ever, businesses need a strategy in place to secure the mobile workspace from the growing threat of mobile cyber-attacks, IP and corporate information breeches.

-In the past, mobile malware hasn’t been a significant issue for enterprises managing a mobile fleet, but the number of attacks on company devices is rapidly rising.
-With so many employees using smartphones and tablets to communicate with each other and customers, and to collaborate and share company data, securing your mobile technology is a vital step in protecting your sensitive information.
+In the past, mobile malware wasn't a significant issue for enterprises managing a mobile fleet, but the number of attacks on company devices is rapidly rising.
+With so many employees using smartphones and tablets to communicate, collaborate and share company data, securing your mobile technology is a vital step in protecting your sensitive information.

 Every organisation that relies on mobility in their business should have a strong mobile security strategy in place.
-Here we outline the basics to get you started in this first instalment on mobile security.
+In this blog, we will outline the basics to get you started in implementing mobile security.

 1. Know Your Fleet

 This sounds basic, but will offer the greatest return on investment.
 You can’t adequately protect your mobile technology unless you know it inside out.

 Perform a mobility service user profile audit to not only identify the number of devices and who they are being used by, but also what they are being used for.
 This will give you a clear picture of the level of protection required and will identify specific vulnerabilities and any security weaknesses.

 For example, you may have sales reps who are on the road and regularly connect to public wi-fi networks, which means your security needs to be strengthened to offset the risk of using unsecured connections.
 Gartner reports that, “50% of Public Wi-Fi networks are non-compliant with the law; and vulnerable to attack”.

 If your fleet has grown rapidly, and the idea of auditing your devices is overwhelming, you could consider mobile device management to get you started – it takes care of the inventory management of your devices and so much more (see tip #2 below).